 The Lodge at Geneva-on-the-Lake boasts breathtaking views with its location in the heart of Ohio’s Wine Country on the southern shore of Lake Erie next to Geneva State Park.
 The full-service resort offers Lodge Rooms, conference facilities, and well-appointed Cottages for reservation.

 Geneva State Park Campground has modern facilities and offers great Lake Erie sunsets.
 Campers can choose from Full Hook-up, Electric and Non-electric sites as well as Cedar Cabins.
 Facilities include laundry, playground and fish cleaning house.
-Pets permitted on all sites.
+Pets are permitted on all campsites but are not allowed in Cedar Cabins.
 Reservations are required, online or by calling (866) 644-6727.

 An archery range is located within the park on Padanarum Road.
 There is a raised platform and a variety of target ranges.
 Bring your own equipment.